Chatbot ecosystem: AI-powered communication

 Communication Channels

 The most obvious impact of the last decade is what we call “smartphone revolution”.
 This phenomenon year by year changed dramatically habits of millions of customers, and even whole new generations.
 So, it is essential for business to understand which communication tools are used by focus audiences and prepare respective solutions.
-We find business analysis technique “user personas” very helpful for this stage, as it may reveal insights not only for chatbot implementation, but for business objectives in general.

 Conversation

-However, it is not a good idea to create an illusion that customer is interacting with a live person, because it may lead to false expectations, and at the end – frustration and distrust to the brand.
-Regardless of “smartness” of your bot, it is worth to represent it as a “bot”, and not a “magician”.
+However, it is not a good idea to create an illusion that a customer is interacting with a live person, because it may lead to false expectations, and at the end – frustration and distrust to the brand.
+Regardless of “smartness” of your bot, it is worth it to represent it as a “bot”, and not a “magician”.

 Easy Come, Easy Go